Reporting a noise nuisance

 We do not release the details of the complainant other than for specific legal reasons later in the complaint investigation and enforcement proceedings.
 We will never release details of the complainant without the authority of that person.Permalink

-Noise from construction sites is controlled by the Control of Pollution Act (COPA) 1974.
-Construction companies and contractors are required to take all reasonable steps to control noise and to demonstrate that they are applying ‘Best Practicable Means’.
+Some level of noise and dust from construction sites should be expected however construction companies and contractors are required to take all reasonable steps to control noise and dust to demonstrate that they are applying ‘Best Practicable Means’.
+We can not investigate complaints about noisy or dusty construction works within reasonable times using reasonable construction methods.

 If you are bothered by noise or dust which originates from a construction site then please contact a member of Environmental Health by;